jdaron/epiTEome/README.md

     Install
         EpiTEome is a perl program that does not need to be compiled.
         Make sure it is executable.
-For convenience, can be added to your PATH. epiTEome assumes your perl installation to be at /usr/bin/perl.
+For convenience, can be added to your PATH.

     Tips
         All libraries can be installed using `perl -MCPAN -e 'install Bio::SeqIO'`